 Plett Property Market Review 2019-11-11

-Selling prices are under pressure even though average residential property prices have remained unchanged because the number of sales has steadily declined over the past 3 years.
-Average prices increased from R1,97million in 2016 to 2017 by about 16% and then remained roughly the same thereafter at ±R2,35million.
+Residential property selling prices are currently under pressure because the number of sales has steadily declined over the past 3 years.
+Interestingly, though, the average residential property prices remained unchanged over the same historic period.
+Average prices increased from 2016 to 2017 by about 16 % and then remained roughly the same thereafter (from R1,97million in 2016 to ±R2,35million thereafter).
 The number of sales declined from 528 in 2016 to 470 in 2017 (-11%) then again to 411 in 2018 (-13%).
-233 sales from 2019 have registered so far, and even though this will increase as more sales register, all indications are that it will be a further substantial decline in the number of units sold and probably the biggest decrease yet.
+Then 233 sales from 01 January 2019 have sold and registered to date of writing; this number will increase as more sales register, but all indications are that it will be a further substantial decline in the number of units sold and probably the biggest decrease since 2016.
 Estate agents report around a 40% decline in business comparing the same period this year to that of 2018, though most achieved record years in 2018.
 Even though coming off a high base, this is a considerable decline.
 Local builders are also reporting that building activity, which was high over the past few years, will be slow for 2020 (builders normally have work lined up for next year, but many have little to nothing lined up now).
 Semigration (South Africans moving to Plett from elsewhere in SA) has seen demand remain high in Plett relative to the rest of the country, which has kept prices stable.
 Luckily Plett did not see the dramatic increase and subsequent decline that occurred in other areas like Cape Town, but indicators are that the property market will be tough in the near future.
 On the positive side, semigration is likely to continue and correctly priced properties should sell.

 Plettenberg Bay broke the R1billion mark in 2016 and 2017; 2018 fell just short of this, and it looks like 2019 will be substantially lower.
 Looking at the trends in the graphs, we are currently in a downturn.

-Entry level asking prices for houses and stands remained stable, but sectional title unit prices have increased.
-The entry level for apartments is R800,000.
+Entry level asking prices for houses and stands remained stable over the past year, but sectional title unit prices have increased slightly to an entry level of R800,000.
 The entry level for houses is around R1,75million, though there are cheaper options in areas surrounding Plett.
 Vacant land starts at about R250,000 in gated estates and R425,000 in open areas.

 Top asking prices for properties currently on the market are as follows: R35million for vacant residential land (non-development), R9,5million for apartments, R50million for houses and R75million for coastal estates.
 Top prices obviously fluctuate considerably depending on what is on the market at the time.